dmwhyatt/melody-features/README.md

 It is included with this feature set through a wrapper approach - take a look at example.py and the supplied MIDI files.

 Since calculating similarities is highly modular in Melsim, we leave the user to decide how they wish to construct comparisons.
 Melsim is not run as part of the `get_all_features` function.

+## Corpora

+We supply the Essen Corpus as an example corpus (Eck, 2024; Schaffrath, 1995).